All applicants interested in becoming an IMEC cadet, should register as a candidate here.

-You will then be given an initial assessment designed to gauge your academic level and your ability to achieve the standards required of a merchant marine officer.
+Once registered, you will be able to undertake an initial online assessment designed to gauge your academic level and your ability to achieve the standards required of a merchant marine officer.

 Successful applicants will then be invited to a 2 stage interview process.
 The first interview will be with a representative of your chosen college who will be interested in your academic achievements to date.
 The second interview will be with an IMEC representative where your motivation to be either a deck or engine cadet will be discussed.
 Applicants who get through this stage will need to pass a medical examination before acceptance onto the scheme.

 Competition for places on the scheme can be high so it is really worth preparing well for the assessment and interviews

 IMEC funds cadets through the first two years of their training through the International Maritime Training Fund (AMOSUP).
 IMEC has also funded the upgrading of classrooms and learning materials, as well as continued professional development for lecturers and teaching staff to ensure all cadets receive the best possible training.
 The third academic year is sponsored by one of IMEC’s members, who will then provide the cadet with shipboard training and sea-time.
 Whilst training at sea, the company may deduct stipends from the cadet’s wages to recover their investment made in the third academic year.